Workplace issues over the winter months

 If you are wondering whether you have a case for unfair dismissal then you should by asking yourself a few simple questions...

 Unfair dismissal is exactly what the name suggests...it’s unfair!
 Too many people find themselves in a situation where they are unemployed and struggling for money through no fault of their own.
-At Lanshaw Solicitors we take our time to listen and understand your situation which is why we offer a free consultation with you to begin with.
+At Lanshaw Solicitors we take our time to listen and understand your situation.

 A settlement agreement, formerly called a “compromise agreement”, is a legally binding contract between an employer and employee entered into after or just before the employment has terminated.